top of page

 Qualifications for Being a Member:

-• Be drug free and abide by the Drug Free Workplace policy.
+• Be drug free and abide by the Drug Free Workplace policy

-• Serve in a cooperative manner with other staff members and be able to interact in a positive, professional manner with program staff, agency staff, volunteers, and community members.
-Abide by the AmeriCorps program and TCAC’s core values.
+• Serve in a cooperative, positive, and professional manner program staff, agency staff, volunteers, and community members.

 Life After AmeriCorps: